Beautiful Beings: Plot

-The film opens with teenage Balli at school, where he is bullied by classmates who push him around and destroy his belongings.
-On his way home, he is attacked by a group of boys.
-After fighting back, one of them strikes him in the face with a tree branch, leaving him injured and requiring him to wear a mask.
-At home, his schoolmate Addi and his mother see a news segment about rising youth violence in the country, which mentions the attack.
-Addi’s mother feels bad for Balli, but Addi remains indifferent.
+The film opens with teenage Balli being bullied at school and attacked by a group of boys on his way home.
+After fighting back, he is struck in the face with a tree branch, leaving him injured and requiring him to wear a mask.
+In the evening his schoolmate Addi and his mother watch a news segment mentioning the attack, the next day he befriends Balli along with his other friends Siggi, a wild and impulsive boy, and Konni, nicknamed "The Animal" due to his love for fighting and womanizing.